OTEX — Open Text Corporation

 2. Strategic Updates and Business Highlights

-- Leadership Transition: Ayman Antoun appointed as new CEO, with James McGourlay remaining as Interim CEO until Ayman's start.
+- CEO Transition: Ayman Antoun has been appointed as the new CEO, with James McGourlay serving as Interim CEO until Ayman's official start.

-- AI Integration: Strong demand for AI tools, particularly the AI Aviator, which supports clients in their cloud and AI journeys.
+- AI Integration: OpenText is enhancing its AI capabilities through tools like AI Aviator, aimed at supporting clients in their cloud and AI journeys.

 3. Forward Guidance and Outlook

-- Q3 Revenue Guidance: Expected between $1.26 billion and $1.28 billion, reflecting a $7 million reduction due to the eDOCS divestiture.
+- Q3 Revenue Guidance: Expected to be between $1.26 billion and $1.28 billion, reflecting a slight reduction due to the eDOCS divestiture.

-- Long-term Growth: Anticipation of increased cloud revenue, ARR, and RPO as customers transition to cloud solutions.
+- Long-term Growth: Management expects cloud revenue, ARR, and RPO to increase significantly as customers transition to cloud solutions.

 4. Bad News, Challenges, or Points of Concern